varnamproject/govarnam-ibus/README.md

 ## Development

-## Building
+### Building

-For Ubuntu 18.04 & others with old GTK versions, special build params are required:
+For Ubuntu 18.04 & others with old GTK versions, [special build params](https://github.com/gotk3/gotk3/issues/693) are required:
 ```
 go build -tags pango_1_42,gtk_3_22 .
 ```

-For others, simply do :
+You can achieve the above with `make ubuntu-18`.
+This build will be **usable in majority of GNU/Linux distributions**.

+You can also compile with latest GTK version with :
 ```bash
 go build .
 ```
+or `make ubuntu-20`

-## Setup
+### Setup

 To just try it out:
 ```